nazanin-zinouri/subclu/README.md

     │   ├── _00_external       <- Data from third party sources.
     │   ├── _01_raw            <- The original, immutable data dump.
     │   ├── _02_interim        <- Intermediate data that has been transformed.
-    │   └── _03_processed      <- The final, canonical data sets for modeling.
+    │   ├── _03_processed      <- The final, canonical data sets for modeling.
+    │   └── embeddings         <- NLP embeddings used to convert posts & comments into vectors.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │